sengsgx/sengsgx/README.md

 	$../build_seng_nginx.bash

+#Running Sample Applications

+*NOTE*: ensure that you followed the setup steps above, s.t. all certificates and keys are in place, as well as the SENG interface and SGX driver/aesmd up and running.

+*NOTE2*: you should only connect 1 enclave at once to the SENG server to avoid potential issues (cf. corresponding TODO entry)

+##SENG Runtime
+*TODO*

+##SENG SDK
+###Demo App
+What it does:
+1. Test O/ECALLs and switchless mode
+* spawns enclave with 2 untrusted and 1 trusted worker thread (for switchless O/ECALLs)
+* registers a signal handler for SIGALRM
+* spawns a 2nd thread
+* performs some demo regular and switchless O/ECALLS

+2. SENG init and secure UDP communication
+* initializes SENG via init_seng_runtime(<srvIP>, <srvPort>); -- 127.0.0.1:12345 for the demo
+* creates 2 secure UDP and 1 secure TCP socket using the SENG API and closes them again (one of them double close)
+* creates a secure UDP socket and "connects" with it to 192.168.178.45:8391
+* sends multiple small messages to the destination through the SENG tunnel
+* then waits for at most 2 reply messages by the destination; only for 1 if the first reply was >= 1501 Bytes
+* then sends a 1404 Bytes message to the destination; the 1404 Bytes app data together with 20 Bytes IP header and 8 Bytes UDP header will result in a 1432 Bytes packet being sent through the SENG tunnel, which is the currently configured MTU for the virtual SENG interface;
+* then waits for a reply with a receive timeout of 2 seconds to test the timeout feature added to the SGX PSW/SDK
+* closes the secure UDP socket

+3. Test the added timeout support in SGX PSW/SDK for condition variables
+* waits on an SGX condition variable with 3 second timeout
+* will indicate the successfully raised timeout

+Prerequisites:
+1. the Demo App is already compiled together with the SENG SDK
+2. ensure that the SENG Server is running and using port 12345, localhost

+Wait at host for DemoApp messages: use a netcat instance to listen at 192.168.178.45:8391/udp;
+the IP/port can be adapted in enclave/app/src/app_enclave.c: line 48 and 50;

+$netcat -u -n -l -p 8391 192.168.178.45

+Running the DemoApp:
+$docker-compose run --user encl-dev seng-sdk
+$cd ~/seng_sdk/build/
+$./app/app/src/DemoApp

+###SENG NGINX
+What it does:
+It runs NGINX inside an Intel SGX Enclave based on the Intel SGX SDK and the SENG SDK.

+Prerequisites:
+1. NGINX has been downloaded, patched and built as part of the SENG SDK installation steps above
+2. ensure that the SENG Server is running and using port 12345, localhost

+Running SENG NGINX:
+$docker-compose run --user encl-dev seng-sdk
+$cd ~/seng_sdk/ported_external_apps/nginx-1.10.3/build/
+$./sbin/seng_nginx

+Connecting from host to it:
+use port 4711/tcp and the enclave IP assigned by the SENG server, probably 192.168.28.2

+$netcat 192.168.28.2 4711

+you are now connected to NGINX and can issue an HTTP request:
+[from netcat]
+GET / HTTP/1.0\n
+\n

+and receive the NGINX demo page as result.

 #TODOs
+* localhost destination IPs through(!) tunnel are not yet working, because currently lwIP interprets them internally and refuses them;
+* make IPs and Ports easier configurable at SENG Server, Runtime and SDK

 ##sgx-ra-tls
 * simplfy configuration of subscription key (note: newer version of sgx-ra-tls now also support the new IAS authentication method)
 * option to only build the minimum of sgx-ra-tls required for the SENG server